classicwuhao/qmaxuse/README.md

    1. *all* constraint conflicts among the features.
    2. *all* possible ways of achieving a *maximum* number of features.
 * Check out the [result](http://htmlpreview.github.io/?https://github.com/classicwuhao/maxuse/blob/master/lib/html/DisjointSubclasses.html) for this [example](https://github.com/classicwuhao/maxuse/blob/master/maxuse_examples/benchmark/GroupA/DisjointSubclasses_weight_equal.use).

-### 3.4 Mode
-* MaxUSE provides two modes: quiet and verbose.
-	1. Quiet (-q or --quiet) mode only emits necessary information.
-By default, MaxUSE is running under quiet mode.
-	2. Verbose (-v or --verbose) mode prints all internal information including: formulas constructed step by step, an internal matrix representation, etc. These information can be useful for debugging, validating correct behaviour of MaxUSE.
-For those who are really interested in how MaxUSE construct SMT formulas, this mode could be very helpful.

 ## 4. THEORIES & TECHNIAL DETAILS
 * If you are interested in theories and algorithms we used in MaxUSE, see our research paper (ECMFA@[STAF2017](http://www.informatik.uni-marburg.de/staf2017/)): **Finding Achievable Features and Constraint Conflicts for Inconsistent Metamodels.**